napso20/mailing-service/README.md

 ### Prerequisites

-- Docker: Ensure that Docker is installed on your machine.
+- Docker: Ensure that Docker and docker-compose are installed on your machine.

 ### Setup